port-labs/port-docs/docs/create-self-service-experiences/create-self-service-experiences.md

 Self-service actions are created and managed in the [Self-service](https://app.getport.io/self-serve) page of your portal.

-To begin, click on the `+ New Action` button in the top right corner.
-Choose the blueprint for which you would like to create the action, then follow the steps below.
+To begin, click on the `+ New Action` button in the top right corner, then follow the steps below.

 :::tip Other supported methods
 Besides Port's UI, you can also create and manage self-service actions using [Port's API](/api-reference/), or [Terraform](https://registry.terraform.io/providers/port-labs/port-labs/latest/docs/resources/port_action).